zapier/zapier-platform-cli/README.md

 # Finished!
 Now that your app is registered with Zapier, you can `zapier deploy` a version!
 ```

-Now, we have to deploy a version of your app - you can can have many versions of an app which simplifies breaking changes and testing in the future - for now we just need a single version deployed so let's start there.
+Next, we have to deploy a version of your app.
+You can can have many versions of an app, which simplifies making breaking changes and testing in the future.
+For now, we just need a single version deployed.

 ```bash
 zapier deploy